radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ![Two Sample Databases](Media/Image3.31.jpg)

-Figure 31: Two Sample Databases

 Let’s assume the desired hierarchy should represent projects, followed by the department associated with the project, followed by the location of the employee, and finally the employees working on the project.
 Since the information is maintained in two separate databases, a virtual view can be built from each.
 This is depicted in the diagram below.
 One view is built for projects while the other is a view of employees based on departments and location.

 ![Two Example Virtual View Models](Media/Image3.32.jpg)

-Figure 32: Two Example Virtual View Models

 A link (noted with the blue arrow in the virtual view model below) is used to aggregate the virtual views into the required hierarchy.
 This is depicted in the diagram below.

 ![Example Link to an Existing View](Media/Image3.33.jpg)

-Figure 33: Example Link to an Existing View

 In the linked view shown in the figure below, the subbranch (view named EmpByDeptView) can be conditioned by setting a linking attribute.
 In this example, all projects are associated with a department.
 Since the department object has a relationship with projects (the project ID is available in the department entry), the project ID can be used as the link parameter to condition the subtree.
 By adding a condition to the link based on the project ID attribute, the subtree shown at runtime is dependent upon the project (the parent node).
 This is shown in the figure below.

 ![Using Links with a Parameter to Condition the Subtree](Media/Image3.34.jpg)

-Figure 34: Using Links with a Parameter to Condition the Subtree